Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Schr odinger Cat Atomic Clock Using Conventional Detection

 In Fig.~\ref{fig:9}, the signal fringes for the CD-SCAC are plotted as a function of $\phi$ (red for $N=40$ and dashed-blue for $N=41$).
 For reference, we show in Fig.~\ref{fig:9}~(a) the signal corresponding to one full fringe of a CAC.
 For the remainder of the figures, $\mu=\pi/2$.

 Fig.~\ref{fig:9}~(b) shows the signal for ARA$=\vu{x}$ and $\xi=-1$.
 Here, the horizontal span of $\phi$ is smaller by a factor of $10$.
 Consider first the signal for even $N$, in red, which shows $4$ full fringes.
 This corresponds to a phase magnification by a factor of $N=40$.
 Since the signal magnitude is the same as that for a CAC, one might be tempted to think that because of this phase magnification, the value of the QFF$^{-1}$ for the CD-SCAC should be higher than that of a CAC by a factor of $N$.
-However, as we discussed in detail earlier, the standard deviation of the signal (SDS) for the CD-SCAC signal is larger than that for a CAC by a factor of $\sqrt{N}$.
+However, the standard deviation of the signal (SDS) for the CD-SCAC signal is larger than that for a CAC by a factor of $\sqrt{N}$ (This can be shown analytically in the same way as we had shown, in Section~\ref{Section 3}, how the SDS for the CD-SCAIN is larger than that for a CRAIN by a factor of $\sqrt{N}$) .
 As such, the net enhancement in the value of the QFF$^{-1}$ is by a factor of $\sqrt{N}$, corresponding to HL sensitivity.

 Consider next the signal for odd $N$, in dashed-blue, which shows a much smaller variation as a function of $\phi$.
 This same signal is shown again by the green line in Fig.~\ref{fig:9}~(d), but for a much larger range of $\phi$, matching that of a full fringe for a CAC.
 Thus, the signal for odd values of $N$ is similar to that for a Fabry-Perot resonator, with the width of the central fringe narrowed by a factor of $\sim \sqrt{N}$.
 The values of QFF$^{-1}$, and therefore the sensitivities, are the same as those for the case shown in Fig.~\ref{fig:9}~(b).